South Korean teens tell how they were left to escape sinking ferry

 "Water started to fill in and friends helped us move out," the student said.

-"They were outside.
+"They (coast guard rescuers) were outside.
 They pulled us (onto boats) but they didn't come inside to help," one said.

 "We said to ourselves, 'why aren't they coming in?'."